 One of the most important aspects of child support is that it is not a right of the custodial parent to receive it.
 The right to child support belongs to the child.
 While it is one parent paying the other child support, these payments are made for the benefit of the child.
-Child support is not something the parents can contract out of, nor can they voluntarily agree to not pay child support to a parent that is entitled to it or pay less than the minimal amount allowed.
+Child support is an obligation that the parents cannot contract out of or voluntarily agree to pay less than the minimal amount.

-So who is actually entitled to receive child support?
 Contrary to popular belief, the gender of the spouse is not important.
 One of the most significant factors is which parent the child resides with.
 There is a preliminary threshold question of whether a child spends 40% of their time with a parent.
 If the parent does not care for the child 40% of the time, then there is an automatic obligation to provide child support to the other party.
-If both parents spend 40% or more time with the child then there may not be a child support obligation, or the amount that a parent is required to pay is less than in other circumstances.

 Who pays Child Support?

 Biological parents are obligated to provide child support, but the obligation can extend to step-parents.
 If a step-parent has taken on the role of a parent and has an intention to treat the child like their own, this can lead to a child support obligation even if the step-parent and the biological parent were to separate or divorce.
-Lawyers and judges will look at the relationship between the step-parent and the child, how the child was treated and cared for, and if there is an ongoing relationship in determining if there is a child support obligation.
+If a step-parent has a child, they are responsible for paying child support.

 Child Support obligations for over-18s?

 Usually, child support must be provided until the child reaches the age of majority, or 18.
 At that point, child support can be discontinued.
-However, there are a number of circumstances that can give rise to continued child support payments past the age of 18.
+There are a number of circumstances that can give rise to child support payments past the age of 18.

 If a child has special needs, parents may have additional support obligations.
-More support is required for these children even if the child is over 18.
-The courts will take into account a variety of factors including the aid the parent receives from other sources, such as tax credits, subsidies, or benefits.
+The courts will take into account a variety of factors including the aid the parent receives from other sources.

-A child’s post-secondary education can also give rise to continued support obligations where the child is a dependent of the parents.
+A child’s post-secondary education can give rise to support obligations for the parents.
 It is not mandatory however and a judge may consider the following factors: